openebs-archive/openebs-docs/docs/tasks_install.md

 ### Deploy Jiva Replica Pods for StateFul Set Applications

 Some stateful application with 3 replicas, it is desirable to provision the PVs for each stateful instance in a default availability zone.
-The following labels can be attached to a stateful set by the user to indicate that PVs should be in different availability zones:
+The following labels can be attached to a stateful set yaml by the user to indicate that PVs should be in different availability zones:

 ```
 labels: